semvdn/AA_Quiz/README.md

 **A web app for studying the 20 common amino acids.**

-This application provides a simple interface to learn amino acid names, properties, and structural affinities.
+This application provides a simple interface to learn amino acid names, properties and structural affinities.

 **[Live Demo](https://semvdn.github.io/AA_Quiz/)**